jackdbd/zig-bolognajs/slides/error-handling-intro.md

 </Citation>

 <!--
-Andrew shows that in C the easiest path is to not deal with errors at all.
+Andrew in the talk The Road to Zig 1.0 shows that in C the easiest path is to not deal with errors at all.
 And this is obviously not good.
 -->